 It is vital you get the correct spare tire for your trailer.
 You’ll have 4-Lug or 5-Lug spare tire options.
 Along with the lugs, you’ll also have the tire size too.
 A single jet ski trailer tire is smaller than a double size tire and putting the wrong size tire on your trailer can be very bad.
 If in doubt visit your local dealer about getting a spare tire.

-I would get a Jack like this one here to keep in my car in case you need to replace the tire of your trailer.
+I would get a Jack to keep in my car in case you need to replace the tire of your trailer.

 Even if your car has a jack it sometimes not tall enough or is annoying to use.
-Also, many cars these days don’t even have a spare tire and jack so bringing your own Jack is a must.
+Also, many cars these days don’t even have a spare tire and jack so bringing your own Jack is a must have jet ski trailer accessory.

 77.Trailer guides for backing up